 The only way to get your needs met is to let us know what your needs are.
-If you have a complaint, frustration, question, concern, excitement or
+If you have a complaint, frustration, question, concern, excitement or appreciation, please communicate with us.

-Commented [MB199]: A Board-approved General Complaint Policy is strongly recommended.
-This appears to be IA's complete policy.
-Accordingly, once finalized please fill in the approval and revision dates. appreciation, please communicate with us.
 There are many ways to communicate: talk in person, write an email, send a note, or make a phone call.
 We want our families to get their questions answered.
 We want to bein communication with you.
 We need you to tell us when you need that to happen.
 All of your positive and negative feedback helps us improve our program and understand the needs of so many families.

 Though giving feedback sounds good on paper it can truly be the most difficult thing you will do.
-Actually approaching a person when you have negative feelings is a huge challenge.
+Actually, approaching a person when you have negative feelings is a huge challenge.
 Expect to feel uneasy and let the person with which you need to speak know you need their time.
 You can start with, "I'm confused; I'm hurt; I'm happy; or I'm excited; when I see (hear, notice...).